-Our BA (Hons) Applied Theatre course seeks to prepare the next generation of passionate and skilled theatre-makers that are going to change the world.
-Our focus is on creating new performances and projects with a purpose.
+Our BA (Hons) Applied Theatre aims to inspire the next generation of passionate and skilled theatre-makers.
+Our focus is on developing the skills and understanding needed to create compelling new performances and theatre projects with purpose.
+We are concerned not only with how we make theatre, but also why.

 As part of BCU’s commitment to providing excellent student experience, the content and structure of this course is being refreshed to ensure that it continues to meet the highest educational standards.
 This page will be updated with the revised course documentation by 31 January 2019.